AdobeDocs/experience-platform.en/help/sources/connectors/adobe-applications/campaign.md

 ![The Adobe Campaign v8 client console with the data tab selected.](./images/campaign/data.png)

-Right-click in the data panel to open the contextual menu.
+Right-click/keystroke in the data panel to open the contextual menu.
 From here, select **Configure list...**

 ![The Adobe Campaign v8 client console with the contextual menu open and the Configure list option selected.](./images/campaign/configure.png)